-With the accelerating trend toward vehicle electrification, a number of potentially disruptive, EV-focused OEMs have emerged, particularly in China.
-It is too early to predict which of these emergent EV-focused OEMs will succeed in the long-term, whether independently or through cooperative relationships with each other or with any of our traditional OEM customers.
-Vehicle electrification is an important component of the Company's strategy.
+With increased vehicle electrification, a number of potentially disruptive, EV-focused OEMs have emerged, particularly in China.
+Vehicle electrification, and the rate thereof, has an impact on the Company's revenues on EV-related platforms.
 While the Company is developing business relationships with some of the emergent EV-focused OEMs, the Company does not have relations with all, nor are such relationships as well established as those with the Company's traditional customers.
 The failure to sufficiently grow the Company's sales to emergent OEMs which achieve significant commercial success could adversely impact the Company's long-term strategy.
 At the same time, conducting business with recently established OEMs poses risks and challenges, including due to their limited operating history and/or financial, capital or other resources, which may elevate counterparty risk.
 Additionally, there is uncertainty regarding consumer/market acceptance of the vehicles of such new OEMs.
 It remains too early to determine whether the Company's commercial experience with such emergent EV-focused OEMs will be similar to our experience with established OEMs.